 In 2006, Humm was honored by the All-American Football Foundation with the Scoop Hudgins Outstanding SID Awards at its 81st Annual Banquet of Champions.

-He was successfully nominated four NCAA Silver Anniversary Award winners, Steve Jordan '82, Lisa Caputo '86, George Pyne '89 and Bernard Muir '90, and an NCAA Top VIII Award winner, Nick Hartigan '06.
+He successfully nominated four NCAA Silver Anniversary Award winners at Brown, Steve Jordan '82, Lisa Caputo '86, George Pyne '89 and Bernard Muir '90, and an NCAA Top VIII Award winner, Nick Hartigan '06.

 In 2004, Humm was honored by the University with a Brown Appreciation Award for his work on the 125th Anniversary of Brown Football.
 He also won the Jay Barry ‘50 Service Award in 1990, and the Robert F. Hall ’66 Recognition Award in 2003.

 Humm was the master of ceremonies for the Brown All-Sports Banquet for six years, and the Brown Athletics Senior Banquet for the last four years.
 He has also been the master of ceremonies and panel moderator for several Black Coaches Association/Fritz Pollard Award dinners honoring the Black Coaches Association Coach of the Year.

 A 1977 graduate of Hofstra University, Humm has held positions with both IBM and British Airways.
 As an undergraduate at Hofstra, he was editor-in-chief of Nexus, the University’s yearbook, and a four-year member of the varsity golf team, the last two years as captain.

 Humm also worked as Director of Media Relations for the 1987 Can-Am Pacific Games for the Physically Challenged and as the Assistant Director of Media Relations at the 1985 World Games for the Deaf in Los Angeles.
 He is a member of CoSIDA, and the United States Basketball Writers Association, and is a former president of the Ivy League Sports Information Directors.